During the programme

 From year 3, you spend two days a week in front of the classroom.
-You learn about language learning in practice and how you can help your students master the Spanish language.
+You learn about language learning in practice and how you can help your students master the French language.

 Your final year focuses on completing your degree.
 About half of your time is spent doing an internship at a Dutch secondary school, where you teach your own classes and undertake a research project for the school, supported by us and your school supervisor.
 The other semester is free for you to fill in, for instance by doing a minor.